kruser1/COVID19/COVID19-early-signs/README.md

 A higher **rILI-** indicates more people have flu-like symptoms with an unknown cause.
 Therefore, a higher **rILI-** may provide evidence for the presence of some other virus, such as the 2019 coronavirus.

 This project uses time series analysis and forecasting to predict states' **rILI-** for the weeks from November 17, 2019 until now.
 Currently, November 17, 2019 is widely believed to be the earliest date the first human could have had COVID-19.
 The predictions were based on time series data from Week 40 of 2010 until Week 47 of 2019 (which ended on November 17).
-For each state, we constructed 95% and 99% prediction intervals based on an ETS model using R's **forecast** package.
+For each state, we constructed a 99% prediction interval based on an ETS model using R's **forecast** package.
 We chose ETS over ARIMA after comparing the two's performance on a train/test split, but we expect both would produce similar forecasted prediction intervals.

 ![Alabama's rILI- 99% P.I.](images/Alabama-rILI-99.PNG)